How to change the wordpress footer text

 - Take a backup just before doing this.
-Don’t rely on your host’s backups!
-Make your own backup now.
+Remember, take responsibility for your own backups and don’t rely on your host’s backups!

 - Ideally your site should be using a child theme.
 If not, the next time your theme gets updated the changes you make here will be overwritten.
 The Codex has a good description of child themes.

 Even if you don't use a child theme, editing the WordPress footer text is a quick change that you can make if the footer text reappears after the next theme update.